Presented by Kesler Science

 PJ has volunteered extensively with the Restorative Justice Project (RJP) in Belfast, Maine.
 As a community facilitator, she led participants through the restorative circle process.
 PJ also mentored youth during their court-ordered alternative agreements, allowing them to avoid a court record.
 Currently, PJ works in special education in the Hampden, Maine area public schools.

 Ali is the Project Manager for Kesler Science.
 Ali taught a variety of middle school subjects - including science, math, coding, and art - for six years before joining Chris as his first full-time employee.
 Prior to teaching in the classroom, Ali worked in the access control industry as a technical writer, corporate trainer, and curriculum developer.
-She earned her BA in Education, with honors, from the University of Maryland College Park.
+She earned her BA in Education from the University of Maryland College Park.

 Shawn has been a middle school science teacher in New Jersey for nearly a decade.
 He has written pieces for the educational website Edutopia discussing alternatives to traditional lab reports and adjusting instruction for distance learning.
 His published work featured in Science Scope magazine cover engagement strategies and phenomenon-based instruction that align with the Next Generation Science Standards.
 Shawn has been interviewed for the National Science Teachers Association’s “Member Spotlight Series” and has offered his services as a consultant and professional development presenter.